emeyekayee/scheduled_resource/README.md

 It began life as a Rails/Ajax TV schedule but over time I've used it for other things and found it useful.

 A _scheduled resource_ is something that can be used for one thing at a time.
-So a TV station (resource) is scheduled to show "Mr Ed" from 10am to 11am on Saturday.
+Say a TV station (resource) is scheduled to show "Mr Ed" from 10am to 11am on Saturday.
 That showing is a _resource use block_.
-Resources and use_blocks would typically be Rails models.
+Resources and use_blocks are often models in a Rails app.
 Each resource gets one row in the display.

 The schedule configuration comes from <tt>config/resource_schedule.yml</tt>

-The ScheduledResource class manages resource and use_block class names, id's and labels for a schedule.
+The <b>ScheduledResource<b> class manages resource and use_block class names, id's and labels for a schedule.
 A ScheduledResource instance ties together:

  1. A resource class (eg Station),
  2. An id, and